min2ha/ukwa-site/content/target/67139/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: PETER OBORNE: Theresa May is being betrayed in Brexit negotiations by three egoists - Philip Hammond, Boris Johnson and David Davis

 Being Prime Minister is a very lonely job.
 Theresa May deserves better support from her ministers.
 If she’s toppled over Brexit, Davis Davis, Boris Johnson and Philip Hammond should be ashamed of their disloyalty.